gvwilson/sdxjs/glob/index.md

 ## How can we match query selectors? {: #pattern-matching-selectors}

 Programs stores HTML pages in memory using a [%g dom "document object model" %] or DOM.
-Each element in the page,
-such as a heading and or paragraph, is a [%g node "node" %];
+Each [%g element "element" %] in the page, such as a heading and or paragraph, is a [%g node "node" %];
 the [%g child_tree "children" %] of a node are the elements it contains